-The Housing Portal will open on Monday February 2nd for students who want to live on campus for the 2015-2016 Academic Year.
+The Housing Portal opened on Monday, February 2nd for students who want to live on campus for the 2015-2016 Academic Year.

 To apply for housing login to your MyBlue account and click on "Tools".
 Then click the "Campus Housing" link.

 You can experience the Total College Experience - you have the rest of your life to live off campus!

 You don't have to waste time fighting traffic and hunting for parking spaces before class.
 You can sleep longer and you save a lot of money on gas.

 You are just a short walk away from academic buildings, campus activities, sporting events, and student services such as advising, health services, and dining areas.

 Research shows that students who live on campus are:

 Don't just go to school - join student organizations; attend athletics events, concerts, conferences and special lectures; experience everything the campus has to offer!

 What could be better than to have several options available within walking distance?
 The Market @ 27th offer many home-cooked options and a Mongolian Grill.
 You can also find quick choices such as Lantern Asian Cuisine, Subway, Rustic Range Burger & Fries, Red Mango Frozen Yogurt and two locations that serve Starbucks coffee (The Living Room and Java Notes).